What Is Home?

-For me a sense of home evokes feelings of being loved and accepted for who I am.
-Feeling safe within myself and inside of my relationships.
-A sense of being held when I need to be is here.
-I feel comfortable in my own skin.
+For me a sense of home evokes feelings of being loved and accepted for who I am; feeling safe within myself and inside of my relationships.
+Being held when I need to be.
+Feeling comfortable in my own skin.

 Also, a tapestry of experiences emerge, such as:

 sensing the soothing and pleasant taste of hot jasmine green tea

 going for walk in a park that knows my footsteps

 being with people who I feel at ease with

 deeply listening to people